BBQ Pork Tenderloin Tacos

 How to Prepare the Pork Tenderloin and Sauce

-1. Preheat oven to 400°F. Line a sheet pan with tin foil.
-Pat the tenderloin dry with some paper towels and then rub the olive oil over the top.
+1. Preheat the oven to 400°F. Line a sheet pan with tin foil.
+Pat the tenderloin dry with paper towels, then rub the olive oil over the top.
 Season the tenderloin with salt and pepper on both sides.
+Bake it for 20 minutes.

-3. In a small saucepan, combine the ketchup, vinegar, Worcestershire sauce, chili seasoning, and pepper jelly.
+2. Combine the ketchup, vinegar, Worcestershire sauce, taco seasoning, and pepper jelly in a small saucepan.
 Heat the sauce over medium heat and, stirring frequently, bring it to a simmer.
 Once it starts to bubble, reduce the heat to low and give it a stir every so often.
 You want to ensure the pepper jelly melts into the sauce.

-4. Transfer a few tablespoons of the sauce from the pan to a small bowl.
+Transfer a few tablespoons of the sauce from the pan to a small bowl.
 Save the rest of the sauce for spooning over the tacos.

-After the tenderloin has baked for 20 minutes, brush or spoon half of the sauce in the bowl over the top of the tenderloin in an even layer.
-Return the tenderloin to the oven and bake it for another 10 minutes.
+3. After the tenderloin has baked for 20 minutes, brush or spoon half of the sauce in the bowl over the top of the tenderloin in an even layer.
+Bake it for another 10 minutes.

 How to Make the Coleslaw

-1. In a medium bowl, combine the mayo, vinegar, honey, and mustard.
-Add the jicama, radishes, cabbage, and parsley and stir to combine.
-Spoon the coleslaw on the tortillas and top with pieces of tenderloin.
+2. Spoon the coleslaw on the tortillas and top with pieces of tenderloin.
 Drizzle some of the reserved sauce over the top and garnish with chopped parsley, if using.

 Notes

-4. A whole head of cabbage yields a ton of shredded cabbage, so I like to buy bags of pre-shredded cabbage instead.
+A whole head of cabbage yields a ton of shredded cabbage, so I like to buy bags of pre-shredded cabbage instead.

 Nutrition